How Car Dashboard Displays Work

 © iStockphoto.com/moori

-At minimum, your dashboard display has a speedometer and a fuel gauge.
-In addition to those gauges, the display will feature some combination of a tachometer, charging system gauge, oil pressure gauge and engine temperature gauge.
+At a minimum, your dashboard display has a speedometer and a fuel gauge.
+In addition to those gauges, the display will feature some combination of a tachometer, charging system gauge, oil pressure gauge, and engine temperature gauge.
 Let's have a quick dashboard confessional that covers what each part does.

 The speedometer, one of the most frequently used tools, tells you how fast you're going.
-You can read more about this bane of a lead foot driver's existence in How Speedometers Work.
 Traditionally, this gauge relied upon a cable that connected the speedometer to a gear inside the transmission, but now, electric sensors are used with most dashboard devices.
-Instrument panels basically have a feed of constantly updated information from around the car; in fact, about one-half of a vehicle's total wiring can be found in the dashboard display [source: Klier, Rubenstein].
+Instrument panels basically have a feed of constantly updated information from around the car.

 Advertisement

-Your fuel gauge can make the difference between a happy ending romantic comedy (the fella has enough gas to make it to the church in time to get the girl) or a scary horror movie (couple runs out of gas near an old abandoned warehouse full of werewolves).
+Your fuel gauge can make the difference between a happy-ending romantic comedy (the fella has enough gas to make it to the church in time to get the girl) or a scary horror movie (a couple runs out of gas near an old abandoned warehouse full of werewolves).
 If you think your fuel gauge is playing mind games with you, you're right.
-This gauge deliberately stays on full to three-quarters full for a long time to give you the sense that you're getting good mileage [source: Ofria].
-And of course, as Cosmo Kramer proved beyond a shadow of a doubt on "Seinfeld," you can keep driving once the needle drops below empty -- though only about 1 gallon or so [source: Buss].
-Fuel up on more knowledge about this instrument at How Fuel Gauges Work.
+This gauge deliberately stays on full to three-quarters full for a long time to give you the sense that you're getting good mileage.

-If you drive a stick, you're probably well familiar with the tachometer, which measures revolutions per minute (RPM) in the engine.
+While the speedometer and fuel gauge are two of the most used features, they're just the beginning.
+If you drive a stick, for instance, you're probably familiar with the tachometer, which measures revolutions per minute (RPM) in the engine.
 Knowing this information can help you shift at a time when you'll get maximum fuel economy.

 While many of us strive to lower our blood pressure, we should never strive to have low oil pressure.
 The oil pressure gauge measures oil pressure in pounds per square inch, and you're going to have a big problem if that pressure falls in a car.
 Unless you want to destroy your vehicle, stop the car as soon as possible when this gauge alerts you to a problem; you'll likely be warned via an oil lamp warning light in the dash.
 Similarly, if your engine gets too hot, you should also get off the road as soon as you can.
 Your temperature gauge, which measures the temperature of engine coolant, will alert you to a dangerous situation.